Jaredy899/osutil/MULTI_PLATFORM_SETUP.md

   - Self-contained executable with no external dependencies
   - No Visual C++ Redistributable required
   - Works on all Windows systems without additional installations
+  - Built with `--no-default-features` to exclude Unix-specific dependencies
+  - Uses static linking (`+crt-static`) to include all runtime dependencies
+  - Optimized with LTO and stripping for smaller file size

 ## Installer Scripts